| Coyote, Turtle, the Ark and the

 Resurrection, our relationship with The Other and as a boy in

 the Hopi story ask, “Who is my Father?”
+I work with acrylic paint on 14.5

 oz.
 Belgian linen.
 I call my paintings tapestry-form because